jgeusebroek/docker-spotweb/README.md

 An image running [ubuntu/15.10](https://github.com/gliderlabs/docker-alpine) Linux and [Spotweb](https://github.com/spotweb/spotweb) (media branch).

-This image was mainly for own use, but it seems to be populair so I decided to provide some documentation.
+This image is mainly for own use, but it seems to a be populair image so I decided to provide some documentation.

 ## MySQL